For more information contact:

 The President delegates appointing authority to executive officers for actions involving faculty, administrative professional, and classified employees in each division.
 Executive officers include the Provost, vice provosts, vice presidents and chancellors.
 The President may delegate appointing authority to other specified administrators as necessary.

-Only the President and those individuals he or she designates may hold appointing authority.
+Only the President and those individuals they designate may hold appointing authority.
 An appointing authority is authorized to hire and dismiss employees and to take the additional actions specified for each employee classification, i.e., faculty, administrative professional, or classified.
 Appointing authority authorization is required to create new faculty, administrative professional, or classified positions.

 Additional Appointing Authority